stograde/stograde/docs/GETTING_STARTED.md

 ## First Run

 The toolkit expects to have a `students.txt` file and a `data` directory where it is run from.
-If you don't have the `data` directory, don't worry because the toolkit will clone it for you.
+If you don't have the `data` directory, don't worry.

-Run `stograde`.
+The toolkit can clone it for you.

-If there are multiple sections in your `students.txt`, use `stograde -a` (`-a` indicates all sections).
+Run `stograde repo clone`.

 If you don't have a `data` directory yet, you will be asked if you want to download specs: